statichunt/geeky-hugo/exampleSite/content/blog/flip-domain-names.md

 draft: false
 ---

 Learn the ins and outs of domain flipping, from finding profitable domains and valuing them to advanced strategies and tools.
-This comprehensive guide covers everything you need to know to start and succeed in the world of **domain flipping**
+This comprehensive guide covers everything you need to know to start and succeed in the world of **domain flipping**.

 ## What is a Domain Name or Digital Real-Estate?